AlexanderBarthe/CratesAndDropevents_Paper/README.md

 **Command on Dropevent startup:**

-The command, that gets executed, when a Dropevent starts has the following replacement codes:
+The command that runs when a Dropevent starts supports the following replacement codes:
-- `%p` replaced with the name of the player starting the event.
+- `%p`: The name of the player starting the event.
-- `%w` replaced with the world key, the Dropevent takes place in.
+- `%w`: The world key the Dropevent takes place.
-- `%l` replaced with the location, where the Dropevent starts.
+- `%l`: The location where the Dropevent starts.

 **Command Reward:**

 Commands in reward sequences of Crates have the following replacement codes:
-- `%p` replaced with the name of the player who opened the Crate.
+- `%p`: The name of the player who opened the Crate.
-- `%w` replaced with the world key, the Crate got opened in.
+- `%w`: The world key the Crate got opened.
-- `%l` replaced with the location, where the Crate was placed.
+- `%l`: The location where the Crate was placed.